DanielBandarica02/SOC-HomeLab/docs/04-attack-scenarios/01-full-kill-chain-ssh-to-windows.md

 | 7 | Persistence | T1053 — Scheduled Task/Job | T1053.003 — Cron |
 | 8 | Persistence | T1098 — Account Manipulation | T1098.004 — SSH Authorized Keys |

+---

+## Environment preparation

+Before execution, both target hosts were seeded with synthetic credentials and configuration that model a realistic developer environment.
+This seeding is documented explicitly rather than presented as attacker "discoveries" of pre-existing state — the scenario is a controlled lab exercise, and the seeded data represents what a real developer workstation typically contains